 - Utility vs Security Tokens

 Our clients are often concerned with receiving our confirmation as to whether the tokens they are proposing to issue would be considered as utility tokens or security tokens.
-Typically, this confirmation is a requirement for being admitted on an exchange.

 The treatment of the tokens can, and most likely will, vary from jurisdiction to jurisdiction and so advice should be taken in each jurisdiction in which the Tokens are being offered.